ashwingohil/MyDictionary/README.md

 # MyDictionary - A command based tool
-Personal Dictionary to keep track of learned words along with the novel names where they occured.
+**Purpose:** Personal Dictionary to keep track of learned words along with the novel names where they occured.

+**Genesis:** I felt the need that as a user I want to track the words I learnt from sources and able to do a lookup for that.
+I would also want to search a novel and know what were the words I learnt from it.

 Running the source: java MyDictionary.java